-11 Best Irish Beers (Besides Guinness) to Enjoy on St. Patrick’s Day
+The Best Irish Beers to Enjoy on St. Patrick’s Day

 O’Hara’s Irish Stout

-If you’re craving a traditional dry stout for St. Patrick’s Day, check out O’Hara’s.
+If you’re craving a traditional dry stout for St. Patrick’s Day, check out O’Hara’s Irish stout.
 It has the same full-bodied, robust malt profile and creamy mouthfeel as Guinness, and it finishes dry and sweet.
-What makes this brew unique?
-O’Hara’s is still craft-brewed in Ireland.
+O’Hara is so delicious that it’s been the official Irish stout at McGillin’s for the past 15 years.
+What makes this brew especially unique?
+O’Hara’s is the only Irish stout still exclusively brewed in Ireland.

 Can’t decide what you’re in the mood for?
 Mix this light lager with a dry stout to create a half and half.

 Smithwick’s Irish Red

 Smithwick’s Irish red ale is another departure from the traditional heavy stouts.
 It has a sweet and malty backbone, but the burst of flavorful hops balances it out with a touch of bitterness, keeping it easy to drink.
 Smithwick’s is also a perfect companion for the rich, salty flavor of your corned beef and cabbage.

 Murphy’s Irish Stout